steledama/nixos/README.md

 };
 ```

-In this way you do not have the power of nix programming language ad it is just a flat plain hard coded text... but it gets the work done!
+This way, you do not have the power of Nix programming language, and it is just a flat plain hardcoded text... but it gets the work done!

-## Version control on your configurations
+## Version control on the configuration

-Using git to have a version control of your system configuration is the natural conseguence of having a system managment with nixOs, it is strongly suggested and incoraged.
-If you clone this repository just remove the .git folder to start from skratch mange your configuration:
+Using Git to have a version control of your system configuration is the natural consequence of having system management with NixOS; it is strongly suggested and encouraged.
+If you clone this repository, just remove the .git folder to start from scratch managing your configuration:

 ```bash
 rm -r .git/